 Similarly, Erasmus’ comments on the function of language as a means of communication appear significant at first sight.
 In the Lingua, for example, he says: “The tongue was given to men so that by its agency as messenger one man might know the mind and intention of another” (CWE 29: 314).
-He also acknowledges the communicative function in the Paraclesis, one of the prefaces to his New Testament edition: “For in general our daily conversations reveal what we are.
-Let each one comprehend what he can, let him express what he can” (LB V: 140C).
-Here as elsewhere Erasmus does not elaborate on his thoughts.
-His statements on the nature of words and their relationship to things remain undeveloped and fall short of a philosophy of language.
+He also acknowledges the communicative function in the Paraclesis, one of the prefaces to his New Testament edition: “for our daily conversation reflects in large measure what we are.
+Let each person understand what he can; let each express what he can” (CWE 41: 412).
+Here as elsewhere Erasmus does not elaborate on his thoughts, and his statements fall short of a philosophy of language.

 5. Political Thought